 - Video does not negate the click sound as moved through stops

-Initially, the autofocus took some time in finding the subjects.
-It’s not slow, but if you’re a wedding photographer and such, it would be inconvenient for you.
-What we found out was that the focusing issue was resolved once we upgraded the firmware to 3.0.
-Even the stars can be captured at night with this lens.
+Initially, the autofocus took some time to find the subjects.
+It’s not slow, but it would be inconvenient for you if you’re a wedding photographer and such.
+What I found out was that the focusing issue was resolved once I upgraded the firmware to 3.0.
+So even the stars can be captured at night with this lens.

-The F1.4 produces impressive bokeh effect.
-The lens is capable of letting an ample amount of light in with its wide-angle.
-The result is perfect clarity even in extremely low light settings.
-Our personal favorites are the pictures we took in black and white mode.
+The F1.4 produces an impressive bokeh effect.
+The lens is capable of letting an ample amount of light in with its wide angle.
+The result is perfect clarity even in extremely low-light settings.
+Our personal favorites are the pictures I took in black and white mode.

 For a lot of the customers, the AF appears to have been a bit noisy.
-While we didn’t notice a tremendous amount of noise production while clicking a picture, if we’re to take the shots in a completely quiet place like during the wedding vows, it could stand to be a problem sometimes.
+While I didn’t notice a tremendous amount of noise production while clicking a picture, if I was to take the shots in a completely quiet place like during the wedding vows, it could stand to be a problem sometimes.

-Sold on Amazon’s website, Amazon offers free product support for 90 days from the date of purchase.
-During this period, we could call whenever we run into a problem.
+Amazon offers free product support for 90 days from the date of purchase.
+During this period, I could call whenever I run into a problem.